wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/writing-dapps.md

 The validation function in a dApp plays the role of the account script — it validates all the outgoing from this account transactions.

 Such a function is adorned with the `@Verifier(tx)` annotation, where `tx` is the transaction, which the function is currently validating.
-Available fields of the transaction (different by transaction type) you can see at the [Functions and Standard Library](/en/ride/script/standard-library) page.
+Available fields of the transaction (different by transaction type) you can see in the [Transaction structures](/en/ride/structures/transaction-structures) section.

 Possible execution results: